KhiopsML/khiops-doc/docs/setup/pip.md

         pip uninstall khiops
         ```

-        Even though the Khiops binaries would remain installed on the operating system, the Conda-based installation would take precedence over them.
+        Even though the Khiops executables would remain installed on the operating system, the Conda-based installation would take precedence over them.

     !!! warning
         The `khiops-core` binary will install or upgrade the system-wide `MPICH` library on your system.
 If you depend on another version of `MPICH` for other programs, please prefer an installation using Conda.